pyouneetm/EOS/README.md

 How to Use
 Getting Started
-Install the Extension: Once installed, the Minimalist Homepage will automatically appear every time you open a new tab.
+Install the Extension: Once installed, the EOS will automatically appear every time you open a new tab.

 Explore the Modes: The default modes are "Focus," "Relax," and "Entertainment."
 Click the list icon in the top toolbar to switch between them.